squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

 how to use reflection_.
 This is section is totally unnecessary for my end goal, but hopefully you'll find it interesting nonetheless.

 I needed to find some way to differentiate method `x` from method `y`.
-My first instinct was to just look at what was available to me with tab-completion, hoping something would look like "isDefined".
+My first instinct was to just look at what was available to me with tab-completion, hoping something would look like "isDefined" or "isAbstract".

 <script src="https://gist.github.com/squito/7847796.js?file=method_repl_explore.scala"></script>

 Hmm, scanning the list, i didn't see anything that jumped out at me.
-The list of methods was too long to go through them all, and see which one would be different.
+The list of methods was too long to go through them all by hand.
 But then I realized -- I could use reflection to call of those methods on both `x` and `y`, and see which ones yielded different results.
-That is, I would call all of the methods available on the `MethodSymbol`s.
-I could use reflection to call those methods -- I'd be getting `MethodSymbol`s that were members of `MethodSymbol`.
+That is, I'd be getting `MethodSymbol`s that were members of `MethodSymbol`.
 (Yes, there was probably an easier way, but now this just sounded fun.)

 To call methods using reflection, you first need to get a runtime mirror, from that get an instance mirror, and then finally from there you can call the methods: